You can use the Jedox Cloud Console to administer your Jedox Cloud instances.

 3 – Statistics

 Displays real-time information about CPU, storage, and snapshot usage, including CPU usage graph.
+Uptime report allows you to download availability reports for the current and previous two months.
+The reports are downloaded in .csv format as a zip file.

 4 – Services